huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

     "updatedAt": "2024-09-24T02:17:32.654Z"
 }
 ```
-3) Show the API command for “Delete Contact” and provide a screenshot of the output (1 Marks)
+3) Show the API command for “Delete Contact” and provide a screenshot of the output (1 Marks)<br/>
 ```bash
 Delete contact (DELETE)
 http delete  http://localhost/api/contacts/2